rohithmenon/carnd/traffic_sign_classifier/report.md

 1. Perfect images of traffic signals
 2. Photos of traffic signals

-The model is able to do perfect prediction (100% accuracy) on the perfect images while on the photos, the observed accuracy is 80% (4 out of 5 images rightly classified).
+The model is able to do correct predictions (100% accuracy) on both perfect images and on photo images.

 **Performance on perfect images**
 ![](report_images/new_perfect_image_perf.jpg)